TownLake/blog-samrhea-legacy/content/pages/about.md

 I'm an Austinite, but I left my hometown in 2019 to move to Lisbon, Portugal.

 I'm also a [Director of Product](https://www.linkedin.com/in/samrhea/) at [Cloudflare](https://www.cloudflare.com/), where I work on [products](https://teams.cloudflare.com/) that help solve security problems.
+You can learn more about what I do [here](https://blog.samrhea.com/pages/at-cloudflare).

 The profile image on this site was created by the spectacular [Kari Linder](https://twitter.com/kkblinder?s=20).